 [Pictures are way out-of-date, but they’ll have to wait…]

 Goober, a child who had the misfortune to be termed The Newb at birth and thus ended up as Newber Goober during her first week of life, is a natural athlete.
-Constantly on the move, six-year-old Goobie loves dancing, tumbling, and playing soccer.
+Constantly on the move, nine-year-old Goobie loves running, climbing, and dancing.
 She is the type of child for whom everything comes easily, both physically and academically.
 Unfortunately, being used to acquiring new skills with ease means that she reacts poorly whenever something is mildly difficult for her.
 Goobie loves to imagine, especially if she can call the shots.
-She enjoys organizing classes or clubs for her brothers, joining them in outdoor adventures, and building forts and hideaways and houses with them.
-On her own, she loves to dance, cartwheel, and create–drawing, sewing, painting, salvaging recyclables to turn into masterpieces…
+She enjoys organizing classes or clubs for her brothers, joining them in outdoor adventures, and playing games with them (unless she’s losing).
+On her own, she loves to dance, cartwheel, and create–drawing, sewing, painting, baking, writing, salvaging recyclables to turn into masterpieces…

-John-love is the wonderful man who puts up with us all.
+John-Love is the wonderful man who puts up with us all.
 His genetics run strong, since everyone says that all three of the kids look like him.
-(All I’ve contributed are my wide feet for Peatie and my high forehead for the younger two.)
 ‘Love is both an avid reader and an avid gamer.
 He appreciates good food and good beer—neither of which he gets much of around here.
 He is an awesome dad and a faithful and thoughtful spouse.

 Want to contact butmostlymommy?
 Feel free to e-mail me at butmostlymommy at gmail.com.